20040628/SoftwareEngineeringProject/Readme.md

-# SoftwareEngineeringProject
+# E-Scooter Rental System

+## Project Overview
-Develop an application for hiring electric scooters in the City Centre
+A web application for renting electric scooters in the City Centre.

 ## Project Structure